Hurricane Harvey Exposes Danger of Tax Cuts and “Limited Government”

 We are decades into an all-out assault on democratic control of government.
 From rural towns to big cities, crucial public resources like water, public schools, and transit have slowly been handed over to the private sector.
 Roads, bridges, levees, and water systems have deteriorated without funding.
 Public budgets have gotten tighter as corporate taxes have been cut.
 The government, they say, is “too big,” and the “free market,” no matter the costs to poor and working people, reigns supreme.

 The solutions in the coming weeks and months cannot be more of the same.
-No, American Enterprise Institute, removing price-gouging laws in the wake of Harvey to “let the market work” is evil and absurd.
+No, American Enterprise Institute, removing price-gouging laws in the wake of Harvey isn’t “letting the market work,” it’s evil and absurd.
 Enough is enough.
 The “free market” isn’t working.

 America’s infrastructure needs direct federal funding with no strings attached that grease the wheels for privatization.
 Decisions about our communities need to be made by people, not private investors and developers.
 Those that make unimaginable wealth from a thriving economy need to pay more to keep it thriving, while those that profit from speeding up climate change need to pay more to clean up the mess.